Do you believe that car culture is fading in America?

 One would say that the main reason is just the fact that cars are an expensive asset in a shrinking pool of opportunities.
 Do you think many young people just don’t want to drive, as the New York Times suggests, or they just can’t afford to buy and maintain a vehicle?

 Before people had to own a car.
 A car was a necessity.
 Now many of us challenge this notion, and this is the fundamental change that is happening.
 It is a new kind of urbanization and freedom we want.
 Do we still value individuality, mobility, and freedom?
 Yes, we do.
 We just don’t want to have to do something because we don’t have a choice.
 Because this is not freedom.
 We want choices that will help us shape our individuality and make us mobile.
 And young people are finding ways.

-New technology and the internet now makes the once necessary unnecessary, and this is an important development that shapes the new American culture.
+New technology and the internet now make the once necessary unnecessary, and this is an important development that shapes the new American culture.
 It shows that Americans are ready to take the steps to build or find a substitute to what they are lacking – advanced public transportation for example.

 Free internet and unlimited texting are defining freedom now – not an automobile.
 Whether this is good or bad for the American culture we are about to discover.

 I think America doesn’t need more carpool lanes.
 It needs a speed unlimited left lane, like the German autobahn.
 These are the lanes for the real drivers, who know how to drive, enjoy it and define car culture.